ciao-project/ciao/testutil/ciao-down/README.md

 Type ciao-down connect to start using it.
 ```

+By default, ciao-down will assign half of your host's resources to the VM
+that it creates and launches.
+If you have 8 CPUs and 8 GB of RAM on your
+host, ciao-down will assign 4GB of RAM and 4 VCPUs to the guest VM.
+You
+can control this behaviour by using the --mem and --cpu options.
+For
+example,

+ciao-down prepare --cpus 2 -mem 2

+Creates and boots a VM with 2 VCPUs and 2 GB of RAM.

 ### delete

 ciao-down delete, shuts down and deletes all the files associated with the VM.